karlpatrickespiritu/aventadorjs/README.md

 ```

 #### .controller(controllerName, controllerFunction)
-Creates a controller object.
+> Creates a controller object.
 A controller object may implement logic of a particular module.
+>
+> Parameters:
+>
 > - controllerName (*string*) - controller name.
 > - controllerFunction (*function*) - a function that returns a controller object.